perticascatalin/Learning/DPML/gacsp.md

 - we can add additional constraints for having variable i assigned label l, in the sense that genes(i) should not be too similar to genes(l) (diversity++ because we avoid mixing similar data)

+Then the problem would be transformed into a constraint satisfaction optimization problem.

 **Potential beneficial outcomes of such constraints:**